Doctorate of Psychology in Clinical Psychology Admissions

 - Your application for admission with a nonrefundable processing fee, which includes a Clinical and Research Experience form.

 - Official student transcripts from the regionally accredited colleges or universities that awarded your baccalaureate and master's degrees via one of the following approved companies:

 - Two professional recommendations using the Recommendation Section in our online application.
 While completing your online application, you will list your recommenders and an e-mail requesting a letter will be sent to them.
 If possible, one should be from a college professor familiar with your academic performance and one from a clinical supervisor familiar with your clinical skills.
-Your recommenders should email the completed forms to firstname.lastname@example.org.
+Additionally, recommenders may also complete this form and email it directly to email@example.com.

 - A 3-10 page Statement of Purpose describing your current interest in psychology, factors in your past that led to this interest, reasons for applying to this program, and professional plans ten years after graduating, emailed to firstname.lastname@example.org.

 - Scores from the Graduate Record Examination (General Test only), taken within the last five years.
-Please note: beginning with the 2019-2020 academic year, the GRE Psychology Subject Test is no longer required.
+Please note: beginning with Fall 2019 applicants, the GRE Psychology Subject Test is no longer required.
 Note that the GRE is given year-round in most locations, however not all test centers are open on all test dates.
 Further information can be found on the GRE website.

 - A brief résumé of professional experience both inside and outside the field of psychology (include current professional activities) emailed to email@example.com.